Solving logistic regression problem in Julia

 unexpected = goal_function(omega, beta, data, labels)

-Value of unexpected in that case is NaN.
-It is because
+The value of unexpected in that case is NaN.
+It’s because

 exp(-data * omega - beta)

-is evaluated to 0 which implies f_partial being evaluated to 1 and finally log(1.0 – f_partial) is then evaluated to -Inf.
-Corresponding label is zero and so multiplication of 0 and -Inf results in NaN that is returned.
+is evaluated to 0, which implies f_partial being evaluated to 1, and finally log(1.0 - f_partial) is then evaluated to -Inf.
+Corresponding label is zero, and so multiplication of 0 and -Inf results in NaN that is returned.
 But that is not really expected.
-Behaviour of * operator is problematic here.
-We need a function that won’t believe in artificial Infinity and instead of NaN produce 0.
-Lets define that function quickly
+Behavior of * operator is problematic here.
+We need a function that won’t believe in artificial infinity and instead of NaN produce 0.
+Let’s define that function quickly:

 result = zeros(length(a))